 Your pet will show one of three responses to acupuncture:

 - They may initially seem stiff or uncomfortable.
-This shows response to the treatment but that their last does was a bit too much.
+This shows response to the treatment but that their last dose was a bit too much.
 Let the vet know and they will adjust the treatment in the next session.
 This stiffness will wear off after a day or two and they should improve to be feeling better than before the treatment.

 - You may see an improvement anytime during the three days following the acupuncture.
 The symptoms that we are treating may return again before the next session but this is fine.
 After each subsequent treatment, the positive effect should last longer and longer until your pet can go for some time between treatments.